 Results of the Research Excellence Framework (REF) 2014 were published on 18th December 2014.
 The REF is an exercise to appraise research quality at all UK higher education research institutions, and is the successor of RAE.

-City celebrated a significant improvement in its research ratings across the University following the publication of the 2008 Research Assessment Exercise (RAE) results, with 15 areas identified as achieving world-leading quality in terms of originality, significance and rigour and over 80% of submitted activity rated as recognised internationally or better.
+City celebrated a significant improvement in its research ratings across the Institute, following the publication of the 2008 Research Assessment Exercise (RAE) results, with 15 areas identified as achieving world-leading quality in terms of originality, significance and rigour and over 80% of submitted activity rated as recognised internationally or better.
 More information on City's own results.

 The RAEViewer below was developed by a member of academic staff from the City giCentre and provides a simple-to-use graphical representation of the RAE results for each of the 67 Units of Assessment ordered according to the selected criteria.